vmware-samples/packer-examples-for-vsphere/README.md

     ssh -X rainpole@ubuntu-desktop
     sudo system-config-kickstart
     ```
-* **Red Hat Enterprise Linux** (_as well as CentOS Linux, AlmaLinux, and Rocky Linux_) - Use the [Red Hat Kickstart Generator][redhat-kickstart].
+* **Red Hat Enterprise Linux** (_as well as CentOS Linux/Stream, AlmaLinux, and Rocky Linux_) - Use the [Red Hat Kickstart Generator][redhat-kickstart].
 * **Microsoft Windows** - Use the Microsoft Windows [Answer File Generator][microsoft-windows-afg] if you need to customize the provided examples further.

->**NOTE**: BIOS-based `autounattend.xml` files for Microsoft Windows included in this repository are configured to use KMS licenses, and configure Windows Remote Management and VMware Tools.
-UEFI-based `autounattend.xml` files are included for consumption and include the addition of the GPT disk structure requirements.
+>**NOTE**: The `autounattend.xml` files for Microsoft Windows included in this repository are configured to use KMS licenses, and configure Windows Remote Management and VMware Tools.
+UEFI-based `autounattend.xml` files include the addition of the GPT disk structure requirements.

 ### Step 5 - Configure Certificates and Keys